News

 News Articles

-The Weatherization Board was formed as part of the 2011 Agreement between TransAlta and the state of Washington to transition the Centralia plant away from coal-fired operations with one unit shutting down in December, 2020 and the second unit in December, 2025.
+The Energy Technology Board was formed as a result of the 2011 agreement between TransAlta and the state of Washington.
+This agreement, allowed Centralia to plan to move away from coal-fired operations with one unit shutting down in December 2020 and the second unit in December 2025.
+TransAlta is investing $55 million into Lewis and South Thurston Counties and the state of Washington through the Coal Transition Boards.

 Overview of the Centralia Coal Transition Funding Boards: